sarahrosehassan/find-primes/README.md

 There are many simple algorithms for finding prime numbers, however, this finds the most efficient algorithm through implementing the "Sieve of Eratosthenes"

+# Is the number Prime?
+Prime numbers only have 2 factors

 # Sieve of Eratosthenes
 - Start a the prime number 2 and eliminate all other multiples of 2